Annie Inglis: Fight to save Aberdeen Arts Centre

 Annie led the successful campaign to save the Aberdeen Arts Centre from closure in 1998.
 Aberdeen City Council, as part of a bid to save £17.5m from its annual budget, had decided to cut funding for the centre to save £167,000 annually.
 In March 1998, while recovering in hospital from an asthma attack, she had coordinated a 14,500-signature petition to save the centre.
 This was presented, wrapped in red ribbon to Aberdeen City Council leader, Margaret Smith.
-She had previoulsy been hospiatlised with a 'mild heart attack' in 1988.
+She had previously been hospitalised with a 'mild heart attack' in 1988.

 By June 1998 it was announced that an agreement had been reached between the city council and campaigners who were given until September to form a limited company and to sign a lease with the council as landlords.
 This was then extended by 10 weeks to allow them to meet a fundraising target of £60,000.
 Castlegate Arts Limited was set up on 25 January 1999.
 Annie was a director from its inception until she stepped down on 25 May 2009.

-Awards and Honours
+Awards and honours

 In 1989 Annie was recognised for her contribution to education in her adopted city in the Women of the Year awards organised by Aberdeen City Council.
 She was then back working as a relief teacher at St Machar Academy.

 She was awarded an MBE in 2007 for her services to drama.
 After her death, a memorial bench was placed in the Cruickshank Gardens in Old Aberdeen.
 A plaque commemorating the fight to save the Arts Centre and recognising the role played by Annie in leading the campaign was installed in the foyer of the Aberdeen Arts Centre.
 It reads " ...
 Without the leadership and determination of Annie Inglis the campaign may not have succeeded...."